malloydata/malloy/docs/_src/examples/malloy_by_example.md

 ## Querying against an Explore

-[fabio]: what does the arrow mean?
-[fabio]: array vs double declarations.

 Queries can be run against `explore:` objects and can utilize the built in calculations.

 ```malloy